Young Americans (song): Critical reception

 "Young Americans" was met with positive reviews from music critics on release, with most praising the music.
 Reviewing the single, a writer for Cash Box said that Bowie "places his voice against a very R&B oriented track and with such a rock solid foundation for his wall of sound he feels secure hurling his socially conscious lyrics around like so much graffiti".
 Record Mirror's Sue Byrom referred to it as one of his "most commercial" sounding records to date, highlighting the "funky" saxophone and "lavish" backing vocals.
 Upon its release on the Young Americans album, Billboard named the song one of the best tracks.
 Critic Robert Christgau, who called the album an almost total failure in his Record Guide, gave sole praise to "Young Americans", in which "pain stimulates compassion".
 In a review for Rolling Stone, Jon Landau praised the song as "one of his handful of classics, a bizarre mixture of social comment, run-on lyric style, English pop and American soul".
+In Canada, Bill Man of The Gazette praised "Young Americans" as one of the best songs Bowie has ever written.
 In its year-end list, NME ranked "Young Americans" the seventh best single of 1975.

 In a more unfavourable review, Melody Maker's Michael Watts referred to the song as "a reasonable, if unmemorable discotheque record".
 According to Doggett, some contemporary reviewers were perplexed by certain lyrics, such as the notion that "your momma" was suffering from "cramps" or "crabs".
 The author says that one unnamed "ungracious" British newspaper suggested the latter referred to David's wife Angie Bowie.